sadovam/clife/README.md

 # clife
-simple realisation of Conway's Game of Life
+Simple realisation of Conway's Game of Life